RonP3/blog/_posts/2020-09-20-create-an-app-with-dropwizard-maven-and-kotlin.markdown

 class MyAppConfig(@JsonProperty("configTest") val configTest: String): Configuration()
 ```
-We use the JsonProperty to allow Jackson to deserialize the properties (in our cast, configTest) from YAML file to our application's Configuration instance.
+We use the JsonProperty to allow Jackson to deserialize the properties (in our case, configTest) from YAML file to our application's Configuration instance.

 ## Creating an Application class
 To run an instance of our Dropwizard RESTful server we have to implement our Application class.